NihadAbdulNazar/Terraform/README.md

 # Terraform Backend Setup with EC2 Instance

 This project demonstrates how to set up a **remote backend** in Terraform using **AWS S3** for state storage and **DynamoDB** for state locking, along with launching an **EC2 instance**.
-This is the recommended and industry-standard way to manage Terraform state safely.
+This is the recommended and industry standard way to manage Terraform state safely.

 ---